AIDELabAZ/weather_and_agriculture/README.md

 * Alison Conley
 * Emil Kee-Tui

-As described in more detail below, scripts various go through each step, from cleaning raw data to analysis.

 ## Data cleaning

-The code in `projectdo.do` (to be done) replicates
-    the data cleaning and analysis.
+The code in this repository is primarily for replicating the cleaning of the household LSMS-ISA data.
+This requires downloading this repo and the household data from the World Bank webiste.
+The `projectdo.do` should then replicate the data cleaning process.

 ### Pre-requisites